BlythICS4U/a5-manxboy/README.md

 <img src="https://github.com/BlythICS4U/a5/blob/master/sortingAlgorithm.png" width="250" height="400"/>

 Implement the described algorithm, adding sufficient JUnit tests to ensure correctness.
+Also - in a javadoc commnt above the method, document the following:
-Also - state the runtime complexity of the algorithm in big-O notation (you can include it as part of javadoc comments above the method signature).
+* State the runtime complexity of the algorithm in big-O notation
+* Compare this algorithm to selection sort
+  * describe an array which would perform better using your algorithm (over selection sort)
+  * describe an array which would perform better using selection sort (over your algorithm)